DOWNSIZING, HEALTH, SOCIAL & FINANCIAL SERVICES FOR SENIORS

 Social wellbeing and friendship for seniors

-Needing company/visitors?
-Age Concern provides an Accredited Visiting Service which it describes as a befriending service providing regular visits to senior citizens who would like more company.
+Age Concern Visiting Service provides an Accredited Visiting Service which it describes as a befriending service providing regular visits to senior citizens who would like more company.
 The volunteers are keen to spend time with an older person for about an hour each week to enjoy conversation and shared interests and activities.

 CommunityNet Aotearoa is an information sharing resource for NZ community and voluntary groups, providing guides and news of local clubs, groups, charities, trusts, hapū and iwi.
 Community organisations can contribute online to the resource which includes how-to guides, stories and case studies, information and advice, tools and templates and shared links - all colour-coded for easy reference.